Moksha

-In Hindu traditions, moksha is a central concept and the utmost aim of human life; the other three aims being dharma (virtuous, proper, moral life), artha (material prosperity, income security, means of life), and kama (pleasure, sensuality, emotional fulfillment).
-Together, these four concepts are called Puruṣārtha in Hinduism.
+In Hindu traditions, moksha is a central concept and the utmost aim of human life; the other three aims are dharma (virtuous, proper, moral life), artha (material prosperity, income security, means of life), and kama (pleasure, sensuality, emotional fulfillment).
+Together, these four concepts are called the Puruṣārtha in Hinduism.

-In some schools of Indian religions, moksha is considered equivalent to and used interchangeably with other terms such as vimoksha, vimukti, kaivalya, apavarga, mukti, nihsreyasa and nirvana.
-However, terms such as moksha and nirvana differ and mean different states between various schools of Hinduism, Buddhism and Jainism.
+In some schools of Indian religions, moksha is considered equivalent to and used interchangeably with, other terms such as vimoksha, vimukti, kaivalya, apavarga, mukti, nihsreyasa, and nirvana.
+However, terms such as moksha and nirvana differ and mean different states between various schools of Hinduism, Buddhism, and Jainism.
 The term nirvana is more common in Buddhism, while moksha is more prevalent in Hinduism.